Learning to Control Cravings to Lose Weight

-3. Often withincreasing BMI- overweight and obese people have more intense and specific cravings
+- Often with increasing BMI- overweight and obese people have more intense and specific cravings

-It is the intensity—sometimes overwhelming attempts at control and specificity—often for carbs but also for salty and fatty foods that differentiates food craving from feelings of plain hunger Although food cravings and hunger occur together, hunger is not needed to experience food craving.
+It is the intensity (sometimes overwhelming attempts at control) and specificity (often for carbs but also for salty and fatty foods) that differentiates food cravings from feelings of plain hunger.
+Although food cravings and hunger occur together, one does not need to be hungry to experience food cravings.
 Food craving experiences are common and reported by the majority of adults.
-Although food cravings are seen with abnormal eating patterns and with overweight individuals, they can be present in “normal” eating and normal weight individuals.
+Although individuals with abnormal eating patterns and those who are overweight may experience cravings, they can also be present in “normal” eating and normal weight individuals.

-2. Often foods that are craved stimulate dopamine release from the brain producing calmness and pleasure similar to how cocaine, heroin and alcohol produces pleasurable feelings.
+- Often foods that are craved stimulate dopamine release from the brain.
+This produces calmness and pleasure similar to the way cocaine, heroin and, alcohol produce pleasurable feelings.

-5. Monotonous diet programs often stimulate cravings for foods that have been restricted.
+- Monotonous diet programs often stimulate cravings for foods restricted by the diet.

 Once you know the “why” behind your food cravings, you can begin to actively fight them.
 Remind yourself, “My body doesn’t need this food.
 I have conditioned myself to crave this food, and I can condition myself to stop.”